N/A

 – Navigating the B2B Marketplace Payment Ecosystem whitepaper

-Types of B2B marketplace
+Types of B2B Marketplace

 B2B marketplaces can serve multiple categories.